SizhiChen/Virtual-Pet-Care/README.md

 ## 📌 Assumptions

-The following assumptions were made during the design and implementation of this project.
-All assumptions are aligned with the project requirements and aim to support a consistent and enjoyable user experience.
+The following assumptions were made during the design and development of this project.
+All are consistent with project requirements and contribute to a clear, self-contained game experience.

 ---

-### 🎮 Game Mechanics
+### 🎮 Game Logic

+- The pet has four core needs: **hunger**, **hygiene**, **social**, and **sleep**
-- All pet needs (hunger, hygiene, social, sleep) range from **0 to 100**
-    - Values are clamped using a `clamp()` method to ensure they stay within bounds
+- All stats range from **0 to 100**, and are clamped to stay within this range
-- Each pet begins the game with all stats initialized to **50**
+- The game starts with all stats initialized to **50**
+- A new "step" (time unit) occurs every 10 seconds or manually via the STEP button
+- If **any stat drops to 0**, the pet dies
+- If **any stat is 20 or lower**, the pet becomes **SAD**
-- Pet mood is **HAPPY** when all needs are above 20; **SAD** when any need is ≤ 20
+- The pet is considered **HAPPY** only when all needs are above 20
-- Pet dies immediately if **any need reaches 0**
-- The `step()` method is called every 10 seconds (or manually via the STEP button)

 ---

 ### 🧠 Personality System

-- A pet is assigned a **random personality** at the start of each game (or reset)
+- Pets are assigned a **random personality** (e.g., Lazy, Energetic, Glutton) on game start or reset
-- Personalities are represented by enum values, each with unique `modifyStep()` and `applyPersonalityInteract()` logic
+- Personality affects:
+  - Passive stat decay (`step()`)
+  - The effect of user interactions (`interactWith()`)
-- There is **no way to choose or change the personality manually** during normal gameplay
+- The player cannot manually select or change a pet’s personality during gameplay
-- `setPersonality()` exists only for testing purposes
+- A `setPersonality()` method exists only for testing purposes

 ---

+### 🖼️ Resources and UI

+- All images are **embedded in the JAR** using IntelliJ’s Resources Root
+- Image resources are loaded via `getClass().getResource(...)`
+- The game window uses fixed dimensions and is not resizable
+- Thought bubble hints are shown when stats fall below the mood threshold
+- Visual feedback (progress bar, animations) helps indicate action success

+---

 ### 🧪 Testing

+- Testing is focused on the **model and controller layers**
+- GUI components are not unit tested due to the complexity of Swing
-- `setMood()` and `setPersonality()` were added for **unit testing control**
+- `setMood()` and `setPersonality()` are exposed only for test injection
-- All public interface methods are thoroughly tested using **JUnit 4**
-- Randomness in `SmartPersonality` is tested using deterministic mocks

 ---

-### 🖼️ User Interface

-- Image resources are loaded from an `images/` directory that must exist next to the JAR file
-- Animations rely on a set of images indexed numerically (e.g., `0.png`, `1.png`, etc.)
-- Pet's visual representation changes with actions and mood
-- Mood and personality are shown in text labels at the top-left of the GUI

----

-### 💡 Miscellaneous
+### 💻 Runtime

 - No command-line arguments are required or supported
-- The program is a **single-player** experience with no external input or server dependency
-- The game only uses standard Java and Swing libraries (no third-party dependencies)
+- The JAR is fully self-contained and portable across platforms with Java installed

 ## ⚠️ Limitations